 - When consumed L carnitine found in red meat and some energy drinks and supplements, the gut bacteria produce trimethylamine N-oxide or TMAO, which increases the risk of heart disease, stroke, type 2 diabetes, and a whole host of chronic diseases.
-4 weeks after stopping red meat, peoples TMAO drops dramatically.
+However, four weeks after stopping red meat, people’s TMAO drops dramatically.

-Plant protein – increase anti-inflammatory species like Bifidobacterium and Lactobacillus while suppressing harmful bacteria like Bacteroides fragilis and Clostridium perfringens – heal a leaky gut.
+Plant protein – increases anti-inflammatory species like Bifidobacterium and Lactobacillus while suppressing harmful bacteria like Bacteroides fragilis and Clostridium perfringens – heal a leaky gut.

 Effects of healthy fats.